openshift/enhancements/enhancements/dns/externaldns-operator-aws-assume-role.md

   [kiam](https://github.com/uswitch/kiam), or [kube2iam](https://github.com/jtblin/kube2iam) as mechanisms for assuming a different role.
 * Support specifying of [ExternalID](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).
-* Provide support for the automatic creation of DNS hosted zones by utilizing the assume role ARN.
+* Provide support for the automatic creation of DNS hosted zones by utilizing the assumed role ARN.
-* Add AWS Security Token Service (STS) support for the ExternalDNS Operator
+* Add AWS Security Token Service (STS) support for the ExternalDNS Operator.

 ## Proposal

 Conveniently, ExternalDNS already supports the [`--aws-assume-role`](https://github.com/openshift/external-dns/blob/fe00b4b83c2263282a9068655e8e3fbbc167b653/docs/faq.md#can-external-dns-manageaddremove-records-in-a-hosted-zone-which-is-setup-in-different-aws-account) argument, which uses the specified AWS role ARN when creating new DNS records.
-Therefore, to support cross-account DNS hosted zones with the ExternalDNS Operator, update the [API](#api-extensions) to expose the `--aws-assume-role` argument for the ExternalDNS binary.
+Therefore, to support cross-account DNS hosted zones with the ExternalDNS Operator, this enhancement updates the [API](#api-extensions) to expose the `--aws-assume-role` argument for the ExternalDNS binary.

 ### Workflow Description